 And I don’t think I have to remind friends and regular readers of the blog of how sick our household has been this winter.
 We’re finally in week three (maybe four?) of no fevers, and all it took was a lot of visits to the doctor and switching daycares.
 (My daughter is exposed to much fewer germs now, and it’s glorious.)

 But now it’s time to fight the germs before they get the best of us.
 Again.

-If you don’t have elderberry syrup, and would like to make your own skip down to that recipe.
+If you don’t have elderberry syrup, and would like to make your own skip down to that recipe, but you could always look into getting the best CBD gummies out there.
 Otherwise, continue on with this gummy recipe.
 So great for kids and adults!

 3/4 cup apple juice (unsweetened)

 1/4 cup elderberry syrup (you can buy it or try the recipe below)